overhide/overhide/docs/glossary.md

 An invitee is authenticated as owning a valid address on an accepted remuneration provider.

 The service may allow some *datastore-keys* to be written to or published to by the invitee.
 The service may restrict access to its *segment-keys* pending sufficient transactions from the invitee address to the service address.

+#### data-steward

+Implementation dependant--each *overhide* broker is expected to leverage a decentralized persistence network (e.g. [IPFS](decentralization.html)).

+Consider a decentralized persistence network with many peers, some of which are *overhide* brokers.
+One or more *overhide* brokers that are peers on this network may be subscribed to by a user.
+Peers on the network that are subscribed-to *overhide* brokers are "stewards" of a user's data.

+An "active" data-steward is an *overhide* broker that the user can write data against.
+Read-only data-stewards are "passive".
+The active data-steward is the source of truth for the user's most current data.
+Passive data-stewards are eventually consistent, pending network delays.
+Passive data-stewards necessarily error-out on writes.
+Having more than one "active" data-steward may lead to write race-conditions on the distributed persistence network with unknown consequences.

+It is up to the user--the user's tooling--to manage data stewardship via the [broker API](broker.html#tag-data-stewardship).

+#### working-memory, permanent-memory, shared-memory (persistence-status)

+A *datastore-key* may be modified on a broker faster than it can be persisted or shared with other peers on the broker's decentralized persistence network--as is the case with the [IPFS reference implementation](decentralization.html).

+Each *datastore-key* has a *persistence-status* indicating resilience of it's most-recent value to catastrophic broker failure.

+If the latest value of a *datastore-key* is only in volatile memory (RAM) of the broker, and is not persisted to the broker's non-volatile storage (HDD/NAS), the *datastore-key* is in "working-memory".
+The latest value will be returned by this specific *overhide* broker on subsequent reads.
+Reads against other passive *data-stewards* will not return the latest value.
+The value will be lost if the broker is power-cycled.

+If the latest value of a *datastore-key* has been persisted to the broker's non-volatile storage (HDD/NAS), it's considered to be in "permanent-memory".
+Reads against other passive *data-stewards* will not return the latest value.
+The value will be lost if the broker's permanent storage is corrupted.

+If the latest value of a *datastore-key* has been shared to the decentralized persistence network--making it available to other peers--it's considered to be in "shared-memory"--reads against other passive *data-stewards* will return this latest value.